qkzk/fm/development.md

 - [x] refactor disk_space without using internal_settings.disks.collect as often
 - [ ] BUG: Camera folder crash.
 Can't reproduce
 - [ ] opening a video and focus is sticked to second pane : can't reproduce
+- [ ] BUG: ssh sessions or whatever which can't create windows should try to ...

 ## TODO